logo for exercise for weight loss

 Strength training will create large bulky muscles.

-Strength training does not create bulky, large muscles.
-However it will help you tone and firm the muscles.
 Women generally do not bulk up unless that is what they are training for.
 Women do not have the hormones needed to build the big bulky muscles.
-Even men struggle to get those big bulky muscles and have to train very hard to achieve this.

 Weight lifting is the most common strength training exercise.
 However as an alternative you can try doing resistance band exercises or dumbbell exercises.
 These are a great alternative to weight lifting and is more affordable.